-Here are some of the things you should know about your credit card and how it can affect your home loan application:
+Here are some things you should know about your credit card and how it can affect your home loan application:

 You might think that they will only consider how much you pay for your credit cards monthly — meaning, if you never really used your cards, this item in their computation will be zero.
 However, lenders do not typically look at your credit card payments or your balance.
 Rather, they will look at your credit limit and base their assumptions of your credit card usage there.

-2. Having multiple cards will hurt your home-loan application.
+Having multiple cards will hurt your home loan application.

 As mentioned earlier, your lender will look at your credit limit when you apply for a home loan.
 This means that the more cards you have, the higher the monthly credit card payments your lender will assume you have.

-3. Overusing your credit cards leads to terrible credit score.
+Overusing your credit cards leads to terrible score.

 If you use your credit card too often to the point that you exceed your card limit, then you are in big trouble when you apply for a mortgage.
 Not only will this ruin your credit score, but it will also increase your overall credit utilisation ratio significantly.
 This ratio tells your lender how much credit you have already used vis-a-vis the credit available to you.

-4. Shutting down a credit card account only ruins your credit score.
+Closing a credit account only ruins your credit score.

-While shutting down a credit card is a strategic move, it is not advisable to do so when you are about to apply for a home loan.
+While terminating a credit card is a strategic move, it is not advisable to do so when you are about to apply for a home loan.
 Closing an account if you have a huge credit card debt will also not improve your credit score.

 How should you use your credit card to boost your chances of getting approved for a home loan?